fluxninja/aperture/docs/content/references/configuration/policies.md

 ### FluxMeterExponentialBuckets {#flux-meter-exponential-buckets}

-ExponentialBuckets creates 'count' number of buckets where the lowest bucket has an upper bound of `start` and each following bucket's upper bound is `factor` times the previous bucket's upper bound.
+ExponentialBuckets creates `count` number of buckets where the lowest bucket has an upper bound of `start` and each following bucket's upper bound is `factor` times the previous bucket's upper bound.
 The final +inf bucket is not counted.